realTobby/HesabuPOS/README.md

 - un-coupled controllers (controller should live in its own project, and only get loaded by the aspnet service upon start)
 - (aspnet service should not have ANY controllers inside)
 - security measures (not allowing anyone to make requests, and MUCH more)

+Workflow:
+- Install local mongoDB instance
+- Run the HasebuPOS-Installer once

+This will create the needed database with dummy data inside the needed collections
+- Run HasebuPOS.Webinterface

+This acts as the backend-Server and enables the user to access Data without any hassle